coveooss/gotemplate/README.md

 substitutes | string | Applies the supplied regex substitute specified on the command line on the supplied string (see `--substitute`). templateNames | | Returns the list of available templates names. templates | | Returns the list of available templates (including itself).
-The returned value is the actual Go Template object list. toYaml | interface | Returns the YAML string representation of the supplied object.
+The returned value is the actual Go Template object list. toHcl | interface | Returns the HCL string representation of the supplied object. toPrettyHcl | interface | Returns the indented HCL string representation of the supplied object. toQuotedJson | interface | Returns the JSON string representation of the supplied object with escaped quote. toYaml | interface | Returns the YAML string representation of the supplied object.

 ## _Some examples:_